core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Revised parameters of the Security Context, COSE object and external_aad.

+* Revised management of keying material for the Group Manager.

+* Informing of former members when rekeying the group.

 * Admit encryption-only algorithms in group mode.

 * Encrypted counter signature through a keystream.